 Now where it gets confusing is the fact that another group of stones called Precious Topaz, exist.
 Unlike Ruby, Emerald and Diamonds, these are not actually one of the precious stones.
 Though they are harder than Quartz, scoring an 8 on the Mohs scale.
 Precious refers to the fact that they are considerably more costly, or one would think, considerably more costly than Quartz.
 The reality is that honey-colored Precious Topaz in many cases is not much more expensive than Quartz at all, thus we have a misnomer calling it Precious Topaz.

-The most noticeable difference between these is that Topaz-Quartz, or Citrine, whose name hails from the Latin word "Citrina" meaning yellow, comes in those warm earth tones.
+The most noticeable difference between these is that Topaz-Quartz, or Citrine, whose name hails from the Latin word "Citrina" meaning yellow, comes only in those warm earth tones.
 Precious Topaz, on the other hand, comes in several shades of blue, as well as all the warm earth tones.
 As well, there is a difference of hardness.
 Precious Topaz scores a hardness of 8 on the Mohs scale, and the Quartz family scores a hardness of 7.

 If you are shopping for Citrine or Topaz jewelry for yourself or a loved one, be assured that these are hearty and strong gems, making great everyday wear.
 The main precaution we advise is to be mindful of prolonged exposure to the rays of the sun, or excessive heat, as the exposure could affect the golden tones of the gem.